meom-group/CDFTOOLS/README.md

 ##### Syntax
 The coding rules are the NEMO coding rules, strictly followed.
 The idea is that people familiar with NEMO are familiar with CDFTOOLS.
 ##### Run time behaviour
 Any `cdftool`, run without argument or with option -h, should display a short documentation, similar to a unix man page, describing the purpose of the tool, the syntax (arguments,  options, etc...) and giving details on the output files.
+For some tools, mesh or/and mask files are required to be present in the working directory, with respective name `mesh_hgr.nc`, `mesh_zgr.nc` or `mask.nc` (links are OK).
+The usage message should indicate the required files.

 Example:

 ```>    cdfcurl```